CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

 # Lab : Developing a Custom RAG App Using Azure AI Foundry

-## Estimated time: 4 hour
+## Estimated Time: 4 Hour

 ## Lab scenario

-In this Hands-On Lab, you will learn how to build a custom Retrieval-Augmented Generation (RAG) application using the Azure AI Foundry SDK.
+In this hands-on lab, you will learn how to build a custom Retrieval-Augmented Generation (RAG) application using the Azure AI Foundry SDK.
 You will begin by setting up the required Azure resources and configuring the AI Foundry environment.
-Then, you will implement a RAG pipeline that indexes and retrieves relevant data to enhance AI-generated responses.
+Then, you will implement an RAG pipeline that indexes and retrieves relevant data to enhance AI-generated responses.
 Finally, you will evaluate and optimize the system’s performance by measuring retrieval accuracy, response quality, and efficiency.
 By the end of the session, you will have a functional RAG solution that integrates Azure AI capabilities for enhanced knowledge retrieval and response generation.

 ## Lab Objectives